prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 ### Postman Example Project for Predict

 The Postman application illustrates a use case for the API calls, such as predict.
-The example includes a file download at the bottom of this passage.
-Included with the sample input files are voice and face instances.
+The example includes a file download at the bottom of the passage.
+The file download includes voice and face instances and a .json file that makes the API calls.
 Use these files to demonstrate the prediction.

 This is a step by step instructional on how to use postman to view the api calls and their responses:

-1. Download Postman, and ensure it is functioning by logging into the application and viewing the user interface
+1. Download Postman, and ensure it is functional by logging into the application and viewing the user interface

 [Download Postman Here](https://www.postman.com/downloads/)
 ![Postman User Interface](https://github.com/openinfer/PrivateIdentity/blob/master/images/Postman%20UI.png)